 Maryland is a foodie’s paradise, with a variety of local specialties.
 From our farms and dairies to the Chesapeake and the sea, there’s a bounty of fresh ingredients to be found.
-Maryland may be most famous for its crabs, but don't miss our craft breweries, world-class restaurants, eclectic food trucks, unique food festivals and family-owned farms.
+Maryland may be most famous for its crabs and oysters, but don't miss our craft breweries, world-class restaurants, eclectic food trucks, unique food festivals and family-owned farms.
 Come to these food events, restaurants and food trucks for a fantastic foodie adventure in Maryland.

 1 Table 21 at Volt, Frederick

 Celebrity chef and James Beard Award Finalist Bryan Voltaggio’s Volt restaurant in Frederick is a fine dining experience beyond any other.
-You need to reserve this exclusive table eight months in advance, but planning ahead pays off.
+You need to reserve this exclusive table months in advance, but planning ahead pays off.
 Indulge in a 21-course tasting menu and sit inside the kitchen to watch world-class chefs prepare your seasonal, specially-curated meal.

 More about VOLT